- Small business owners rely on friends and family for social, financial and emotional support.

 Be the support a small business needs

 The ties that bind us as family, friends and communities enrich our lives and strengthen our social bonds.
-They also throw a lifeline to small businesses working in the era of big box stores and online marketing.
-Community ties and support between local businesses can help entrepreneurship thrive as we enter a new decade in the 21st century.
+They also throw a lifeline to small businesses working in the era of big-box stores and online marketing.
+Community ties and support among local businesses can help entrepreneurship thrive.

 Whether you own a business or are planning to launch one, don’t be afraid to share your vision with family and friends.
 The people closest to you might be more than willing to support you and your professional venture.
 They also might take a few days out of the month to help you pack orders, update inventory notes or organize products.

 Small businesses also need their communities’ input and support to thrive.
 Here are some ways to support local businesses you care about:

 - Consider skipping the big Black Friday rushes during the holiday season and supporting your local businesses on Small Business Saturday instead.